 Good open source audit service providers should take the time to review the results of an application audit and provide actionable insight into:

 This is when your experts will take over the results, leveraging the auditors’ insight to clarify any questions.
 This is a critical step, because what the audit uncovers may have a material impact on the valuation of a business and the deal terms during an M&A.

 Maybe something needs to change, maybe it doesn’t; the results of your audit will help you answer that question.
 If your audit showed exactly what you expected, you’re in the minority.
 When we did an analysis of our security audits from 2016, we found that 96% of applications scanned used open source, and companies were only aware of about half of the open source in use.
 The great majority of code bases we analyze have license and security issues.

 The output of an open source audit provides clear information about not only the open source code in use, but the known vulnerabilities in the code, not to mention the license compliance risks.
 This information not only gives you a clear picture of what’s in your code, it can help you be better prepared moving forward.
 Creating open source management policies based on how you’re actually using your code is one way you can use your audit results.

 As I mentioned, the most common reason for an open source audit among our customers is for merger and acquisition events.
 A snapshot of the open source use and risk exposure of the code in question provides much needed information to help you move forward as a buyer or a seller.
 Buyers get visibility into risks they may be taking on; sellers have the opportunity to address such risks in advance of due diligence.
-If you anticipate being on either side of a transaction, the Black Duck by Synopsys Audit team can help you decide how to proceed.
+If you anticipate being on either side of a transaction, the Black Duck Audit Services team can help you decide how to proceed.